Latest Polymesh (POLYX) News Update

 1. Confidential Assets Mainnet Launch (Q1 2026)

-Overview: Following the DevNet release on 15 December 2025, Polymesh plans to deploy Confidential Assets to mainnet in Q1 2026.
-This feature encrypts transaction details (amounts, identities) while allowing auditors/regulators selective access via the P-DART protocol.
+Overview: Following the DevNet release in December 2025, Polymesh plans to deploy Confidential Assets on mainnet.
+This feature uses P-DART encryption to hide transaction details (amounts, identities) while allowing auditors/regulators controlled access.
+It targets OTC trades, private asset issuance, and block settlements.

 Conclusion